halfmoonliu/TaxiTXR/README.md

 3. Predict NYC Taxi TXR Number.ipynb: contains code for model building and performance conparison.

-If interested, the project is also described in my [post](https://halfmoonliu.github.io/posts/predict-future-number-of-taxi-transactions/).
+If interested, the project is also described in my [blog post](https://halfmoonliu.github.io/posts/predict-future-number-of-taxi-transactions/).